torvalds/linux/Documentation/media/uapi/dvb/fe-read-status.rst

 tuned.
 The ioctl takes a pointer to an integer where the status will be written.

-NOTE: the size of status is actually sizeof(enum fe_status), with varies according with the architecture.
+.. note:: The size of status is actually sizeof(enum fe_status), with varies according with the architecture.
 This needs to be fixed in the future.

 .. _fe-status-t: